 Most forms of “marijuana,” products sourced from cannabis plants, are now legal under Minnesota cannabis laws.

 One category of legal marijuana within the limits of Minnesota’s medical marijuana program, by registered, lawfully participating patients.

 Another example is Epidiolex.
 Made from “marijuana;” Epidiolex is a new prescription form of CBD.
 And the federal version of the federal Controlled Substance Act now lists it in Schedule 5.

 THC is the component of marijuana that gives adult-users their desired psychoactive effect.
 (CBD, the other most important component, has no psychoactive effect.)
 Minnesota’s Schedule 3 now lists THC separately (in addition to “marijuana”).
 But non-psychoactive CBD is not >listed.

-As a result, THC is can be illegal to possess.
+As a result, THC is can sometimes be illegal to possess.
 So, until THC is fully legal, people may need help from a Minnesota marijuana attorney.

 But we have an exception to that general rule.
 The synthetic, pharmaceutical form of THC (e.g., Marinol or Dronabinol), is listed in Schedule 3.